If you want to reach people where they’re at, then you might be looking into how to turn your membership site into an app.

 Why you should consider building an app for your membership or online courses

 All of these mobile app users have plenty of choices when it comes to the apps they download: the Apple App Store has 2.2 million apps, and the Google Play Store offers 2.8 million apps to download.

 But the real reason it’s worth considering going the app route is if your existing clients are asking you to create one.

-That’s why it’s better to let your members lead the way, and once you’ve got your app in the various directories you might be able to gain new clients from the added exposure.
+That’s why it’s better to let your members lead the way, and once you’ve got your app in the various directories you might be able to gain new clients from the added exposure and user engagement.

 Now let’s take a closer look at all of the benefits of having an app for your online courses or membership site.